darikoneil/CalSciPy/README.md

 ![PyPI - Status](https://img.shields.io/pypi/status/CalSciPy)
 ![GitHub](https://img.shields.io/github/license/darikoneil/CalSciPy)
 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/darikoneil/CalSciPy/calscipy_lint_test_action.yml)

-## Notice - 05/19/2024
-I plan on breaking up this repo because its many of its contents are way too decoupled (e.g., bruker prairieview tricks / helpers vs experiment organization).
-All code related to computer-generated holography and holographic optogenetics will be migrated to my forthcoming neurobeam package (**N**euroscience **E**xperiments **U**sing **R**eal-time **O**ptogenetics, **BE**havior, and **M**icroscopy).
-All prairieview specific code will become a submodule.
-Experiment organization will become a submodule and contain functionality to convert to and from the NWB format.
-It will be some time before this is updated; neurobeam is my primary focus.

 CalSciPy is a utility toolbox for calcium imaging experiments.
 It contains a variety of useful features, from interactive visualization of data to computer-generated holography for "read/write" experiments, and